EpicBrainUser/python-booklet/python_booklet.typ

     print("You probably shouldn't drink ethanol")
 ```
 You'll notice that the `else:` block doesn't take a condition, because it acts as a 'catch all' type of case, it's the default case. \
-If you wanted to have something run if the initial condition was false, but not in the catch-all case you would use `elif` (short for else if), which allows you to pass another condition, like this:\
+If you wanted to have something run if the initial condition was false, but not in the catch-all case you would use ```python elif``` (short for else if), which allows you to pass another condition, like this:\
 ```python
 if number < 100 and number > 0:
     print("Number less than 100 but greater than 0")